 Disability Inclusion Service

-Sometimes there are factors that mean you need adjustments put in place, which is why have Inclusive and Accessible teaching in place for all students.
-If you need additional adjustments, we create Reasonable Adjustment Plans (RAP).
+Our Disability and Inclusion Service works with you to ensure you have fair and equal access to your education.
+Sometimes there are factors that mean you need adjustments put in place, which is why we have inclusive and accessible teaching in place for all students.
+Our Disability Inclusion Service can create a Reasonable Adjustment Plan (RAP) for you if you need additional adjustments.

 If you experience a disability, long-term condition or a specific learning difficulty, then you may be entitled to appropriate academic support in your teaching and assessments.
 This can include extra time for assessments, extended book loans from the Library and support for field trips.